subbed74/rust_stuff/README.md

 **brady** *I1 I2 I3 ...* - Displays the given Brady number.
 [A247698](https://oeis.org/A247698)\
 **reca** *I1 I2 I3 ...* - Displays the given Recamán's number.
 [A005132](https://oeis.org/A005132)\
 **exit** - Exits the program.

+## Collatz Calculator
+This program takes a given range, then calculates the steps required for every positive integer to reach 1 under the Collatz Conjecture.
+Things will be added over time for functionality and only outputting specific items.